rangarajanpraneeth/rangarajanpraneeth/README.md

 ## About Me

-I'm a Computer Science student at Georgia State University, building systems at the intersection of fintech, real-time simulations, and algorithmic automation.
-I focus on creating software that reacts, adapts, and predicts - fast.
+I'm a Computer Science student at Georgia State University with a focus on building systems like algorithmic trading bots and real-time data visualization.
+I care about performance, clarity, and making things work at scale.
+Most of what I build revolves around automation, market behavior, and interactive computational systems.
+What I appreciate the most is designing systems that have a real impact in a way you can measure.

-## Interests
+## My Projects

-- Algorithmic Trading & Market Microstructure
+### Algorithmic Trading Framework
-- Performance-oriented Systems Porgramming
-- Reinforcement Learnign & Reward Engineering
+A practical trading engine built around price-action based signal generation, market structure and liquidity analysis, and adaptive execution logic that reacts to momentum and pressure.

+Features include modular candle and volume analytics, structural break detection and liquidity sweep mapping, live risk metrics, and a bespoke backtesting framework.

+### Sim Racing Telemetry Dashboard
+A real-time pipeling for ACC that handles high-frequency data acquisition, custom parsing and state tracking, and low-latency rendering of important metrics.

+Features include live pace and consistency analysis, braking and throttle behavior mapping, sector deltas, timing breakdowns, and driver inputs, and dashboard components designed for clarity.

+## My Interests

-## Connect
+## Connect With Me

 LinkedIn: [linkedin.com/in/rangarajanpraneeth](https://www.linkedin.com/in/rangarajanpraneeth/)

 Website: [rangarajanpraneeth.github.io](https://rangarajanpraneeth.github.io/)

 ## Github Stats